HOW TO: avoid Pesticides wherever you can (and its not just about organic...)

 It does take time however, particularly when there are very strong vested interests on the other side.

 The very first cracks are beginning to show for Pesticides.
-Todays marks the second ruling against Glyphosate aka Roundup - one of the most prolifically used herbicides in the world - where a jury has ruled once again that it has caused cancer.
+We have just recently had the second ruling against Glyphosate aka Roundup - one of the most prolifically used herbicides in the world - where a jury has ruled once again that it has caused cancer.
 Check out more here.

 It does not stop there….